Deep Unfolding: Recent Developments, Theory, and Design Guidelines: Comparative Study

-\paragraph*{Complexity} Complexity captures the number of arithmetic operations required by the model during inference and directly depends on the computational structure of each iteration.
+\paragraph*{Complexity} Complexity captures the number of arithmetic operations required by the model during inference.
 Unfolded optimizers that faithfully inherit the operations of the original iterative solver, such as those based on {\em learning hyperparameters} or {\em learning objective parameters}, exhibit low complexity, as they operate with a limited and fixed number of iterations.
 Moreover, their trainable parameters can be optimized to compensate for approximations introduced when simplifying expensive operations, such as matrix inversions, thereby achieving favorable accuracy–complexity trade-offs~\cite{avrahami2025deep}.
 As for the \ac{dnn}-aided methodologies, i.e., {\em learning correction terms} and {\em \ac{dnn} inductive bias}, their complexity is primarily determined by the size and structure of the neural networks employed within each iteration.
-Although the inclusion of \acp{dnn} increases the computational load relative to purely algorithmic solvers, the deep unfolding framework facilitates using compact, structured modules, whose number of parameters (and thus their computational complexity) remains significantly lower than that of end-to-end black-box \acp{dnn}.
+Still, the deep unfolding framework facilitates using compact, structured modules, whose number of parameters (and thus their computational complexity) remains significantly lower than that of end-to-end black-box \acp{dnn}.